 - Place the roasted jalapeño peppers in a food processor and give it a quick chop (I pulsed for 1–2 seconds).
 Add the tomatoes to the food processor and again give it a quick chop until at the desired sized (I again only pulsed for 1–2 seconds so that it was still chunky).

 - In a large saucepan or stockpot add the meat, roasted tomatoes and peppers, bell pepper, and tomato juice.
 Heat to boiling over medium high heat, stirring occasionally.
-Once boiling, add the macaroni and chili beans, cook at a low boil 7-10 minutes, stirring frequently, until macaroni reaches desired texture and beans are heated through.
+Once boiling, add the macaroni and chili beans, cook at a low boil 7–10 minutes, stirring frequently, until macaroni reaches the desired texture and beans are heated through.

 - Remove from heat.
 Stir in lime juice.
 Give it a quick taste and adjust accordingly.